thomasWeise/moptipy/README.md

 We also support converting our experimental results to the [IOHprofiler data format](https://iohprofiler.github.io/IOHanalyzer/data/).
 This can be done by the function [moptipy_to_ioh_analyzer](https://thomasweise.github.io/moptipy/moptipy.evaluation.html#module-moptipy.evaluation.ioh_analyzer), which accepts a source directory in the [`moptipy` structure](#511-file-names-and-folder-structure) and a path to a destination folder where the `IOHprofiler`-formatted data will be stored.
-You can then analyze it with the [IOHanalyzer](https://iohprofiler.github.io/IOHanalyzer/) that you can either install locally or use online at <https://iohanalyzer.liacs.nl/>.
+You can then analyze it with the [IOHanalyzer](https://iohprofiler.github.io/IOHanalyzer/).
-In the latter case, you first need to zip-compress your data before uploading it.

 If you have the [`moptipy`](https://thomasweise.github.io/moptipy) package installed, then you can call the module directly from the command line as:

 ```shell